 It is important to remember that it typically takes a few weeks for the human body to build immunity after vaccination.
 That means it is possible for a person to become infected with the virus that causes COVID-19 just before or just after vaccination.
 This is because the vaccine has not had enough time to provide protection.
 Even if you receive the vaccine, please continue to follow the public health measures to keep you, your loved ones and your community safe.

-Ingredients in the currently approved COVID-19 vaccines can be found on the Government of Canada webpages:
+Ingredients in the currently approved COVID-19 vaccines that are available in Ontario can be found on the Government of Canada webpages:

 The side effects of the COVID-19 vaccines are similar to those of other vaccines.
 They are mostly mild or moderate and usually go away within a few days after immunization.
 Common side effects include things like pain at the injection site, body chills, feeling tired, and feeling feverish.
 These types of side effects are expected and simply indicate the vaccine is working to produce protection.